 - Use fake tan sparingly around your elbows, knees, ankles and hairline.

-- Wear disposable latex gloves to avoid staining your hands; if you're applying tanner to your arms, a good trick to avoid the colour stopping at your wrists is to rub the backs of your hands together with a little tanner so your palms aren't stained.
+- Wear a tanning mitt, or disposable latex gloves to avoid staining your hands.
+If you're applying tanner to your arms, a good trick to avoid the colour stopping at your wrists is to rub the backs of your hands together with a little tanner so your palms aren't stained.

 - Try to avoid contact with water for about three hours after applying the tan.
 This includes activities that'll make you sweat, as it could streak the tan.